Romantic places to eat in Wales

 Bodysgallen Hall, Llandudno by Bodysgallen Hall

-On the southern edge of Snowdonia is Ynyshir Hall, a country house hotel with a Michelin restaurant.
-Diners can choose the standard menu (although it's anything but standard), which involves lots of small plates of innovative British cuisine with a touch of Asian influence.
+On the southern edge of Snowdonia is Ynyshir, a Michelin star restaurant with rooms.
+Diners can choose between two multi-course dining experiences, which involve lots of small plates of innovative, flavour-packed, British cuisine with a touch of Asian influence.
 Or, for a truly intimate experience, you can sit at the Chef's Table for a special feast with the kitchen's stars.

 Tempus at Tides, Cardiff Bay